sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 While most tiling window managers are configured via external files, both DWM and Xmonad have internal configuration files, which means that they are configured by editing the source code of the application itself and they both require recompilation for changes to take effect.

+From my own experience, I am convinced that DWM is just an elaborate ruse to turn people into C programmers.

 ## Shifting focus

-These days, I am more interested in earning a living through code than making naive teenagers online think that I'm a l33t h4x0r.
+These days, I am more interested in earning a living through code than making naive teenagers on Reddit think that I'm a l33t h4x0r.

 But I still have repos of basic dotfiles for MacOS, Arcolinux and FreeBSD as well as my own fork of DWM.